-- 5.9 Following the Chancellor's Mansion House speech the Government published the long awaited consultation on pooling which will ultimately lead to the production of more detailed statutory guidance and potentially some amendments to the Investment Regulations.
+- 5.9 Following the Chancellor's Mansion House speech the Government published the long-awaited consultation on pooling which will ultimately lead to the production of more detailed statutory guidance and potentially some amendments to the Investment Regulations.
 The key points are: - A clear timeline for the holding of all listed assets in pool run collective vehicles by March 2025 and a clear intention to use existing powers to make sure this happens.
 SYPA has already met this target. - Clearer plans and timelines for the overall transition and what appears to be a higher bar for holding assets outside of the pool. - A clearer view from Government on what counts as pooling and also how strategic asset allocation (the responsibility of funds) should be defined.
 This includes a clear view that pools should be more involved in advising on strategy. - A clear view that the number of pools should be reduced with a minimum scale of at least £50bn and preferably £75bn.
 This should though be achieved through voluntary mergers. - While accepting that pools might invest in each other's products a clear intention that there should not be competition between pools.
 The intent here is to allow pools to specialise in specific areas. - A requirement to publish a plan showing how each Fund will move to achieve investment of 5% of AUM in projects which support "levelling up" and to report on the impact of these projects using the metrics in the "levelling up" white paper.
-The work already done by SYPA in this area anticipates this. - A requirement to consider investing up to 10% of AUM in Private Equity and growth capital and to report on this. - Detailed technical proposals concerned with the use of investment consultants (incorporating elements of the regulation of private sector schemes) and the definition of investment. - 5.10 There is a very considerable amount of information to digest and a great deal of detail as well as some remaining unanswered questions in this document and an online session has been arranged for Board and Authority members to be briefed on and provide a steer on the issues prior to a response being drafted for approval at the September Authority meeting.
-The process of producing the response will work alongside the process to produce a collective response for the Border to Coast Partnership which will be approved at the Joint Committee at the end of September. - 5.11 It is quite clear that this process is now being driven by HM Treasury and that there will be considerable momentum behind it as a result.
-It also seems to be true that there is little if anything within the consultation that would be a matter of party political contention and therefore it is important to work on the basis that these proposals will happen even if there are changes of emphasis and different timelines in the event of a change of government following the General Election.
+The work already done by SYPA in this area anticipates this. - A requirement to consider investing up to 10% of AUM in Private Equity and growth capital and to report on this. - Detailed technical proposals concerned with the use of investment consultants (incorporating elements of the regulation of private sector schemes) and the definition of investment. - 5.10 There is a very considerable amount of information to digest and a great deal of detail as well as some remaining unanswered questions in this document and an online session was held for Board and Authority members a recording of which is available for members who were unable to attend in the online reading room.
+A report elsewhere on the agenda presents a draft consultation response for approval by the Authority. - 5.11 It is quite clear that this process is now being driven by HM Treasury and that there will be considerable momentum behind it as a result.
+It also seems to be true that there is little if anything within the consultation that would be a matter of party-political contention and therefore it is important to work on the basis that these proposals will happen even if there are changes of emphasis and different timelines in the event of a change of government following the General Election.